 https://gtfobins.github.io/

-Description: GTFOBins is a curated list of UNIX binaries that can be exploited by an attacker to bypass local security restrictions.
+Description: GTFOBins is a curated list of UNIX binaries that can be exploited to bypass local security restrictions.

 These are just a few.
 Some of these tools I knew about and some I had no idea, but I am willing to try them.
-Hopefully in the process both you and I will learn, build upon current skills and teach someone else how to use these tools.
+In this process both you and I will learn, build upon, and teach someone else how to use these tools.
 This is how you add value to the community whether newcomer or long timer.
-As a part of the community, CyberGuider prides itself on sharing information gained to ultimately help the next person and pay it forward to individuals starting down the IT security path.
+Being a part of the community, CyberGuider shares its information to ultimately help the next person.
+Your job is to pay it forward to individuals starting down the IT security path.

-Lastly, without attending training like what Black Hills offers or other vendors, your exposure to new information and people will be limited.
+Lastly, attending training like Black Hills gives you exposure to new information and group of people for future collaboration.
 In addition, your growth in this field could be stagnant if you don’t forge key relationships in the community.
 Half of the battle is showing up and being willing to learn so….
 ASSEMBLE YOUR CREW!